UK poised to ditch plans to empower tech regulator - FT

+Adds details from the FT report and background, changes dateline to May 3

-May 2 (Reuters) - Britain is poised to shelve plans to empower a new technology regulator, in a blow to global efforts to curb the dominance of internet companies, including Google GOOGL.O and Facebook FB.O, the Financial Times reported on Tuesday.
+May 3 (Reuters) - Britain is poised to shelve plans to provide statutory powers to a new technology regulator, in a blow to global efforts to curb the dominance of internet companies, including Google GOOGL.O and Facebook FB.O, the Financial Times reported on Tuesday.

-The government's new legislative programme is not expected to include a bill to provide statutory underpinning to the digital markets unit that is based within the Competition and Markets Authority, the FT reported, citing people briefed on the situation.
+The government's new legislative programme is not expected to include a bill to provide statutory underpinning to the digital markets unit that is based within the Competition and Markets Authority (CMA), the FT reported, citing people briefed on the situation.

+The CMA and the Department for Digital, Culture, Media and Sport did not immediately respond to a request for comment by Reuters.

+The UK announced in 2020 a plan to set up the digital markets unit in order to impose a new competition regime to prevent Google and Facebook from using their dominance to push out smaller firms and disadvantage consumers. (https://reut.rs/3vYunfo)

 (Reporting by Shivam Patel in Bengaluru; editing by Richard Pullin)